On this page

 Benefits

-• This model allows the app to completely control the look and feel of the sign-in form and user experience, rather than relying on an Okta-hosted page.
+• Allows the app to completely control the look and feel of the sign-in form and user experience, rather than relying on an Okta-hosted page.

 • Use a direct authentication API to validate user credentials directly without an intermediary app.
 You can specify exactly which authentication factors (such as password, email, or phone) your users can employ for sign-in actions.

-Note that when using a self-hosted sign-in form, ensure that your app's implementation stays synchronized with any changes made to Okta authentication policies, factors, or account recovery settings.
+Note: When you use a self-hosted sign-in form, ensure that your app stays synchronized with updates made to Okta authentication policies, factors, or account recovery settings.

 For a detailed matrix of these options, see Choose your auth.